 - When you are finished with your remarks sit down.

-The Governor is referred to as the “EXECUTIVE”
+- the Governor and Cabinet members are referred to as the “EXECUTIVE”

 - All matters before the House / Senate are debatable except

-- Members may only speak 2 times on any one question, unless get permission by “Suspending the rules”
+- Members may only speak 2 times on any one question unless getting permission by “Suspending the rules”

 - If a member has a question of a committee or another member they must say….

 “Mr / Madam Speaker/President, I request permission to pose a question through the Chair to Representative/Senator (NAME).

 “Mr / Madam Speaker/President, I request permission to pose a question through the Chair to and member of the (NAME) Committee.

 “Mr / Madam Speaker/President, I request permission to pose a question through the Chair to anyone may care to answer.